mwojnars/hypertag/docs/index.md

 letter "c"
 ```

+### "Try" block

-The "try" block differs from the corresponding Python statement.
+The "try" block differs from the same-named Python statement.
 It consists of a single "try" clause plus any number (possibly none) of "else" clauses.
 The first clause that does _not_ raise an exception is returned.
 All exceptions that inherit from Python's Exception are caught.